 “I have always had the aspirations to play in the NBA since I was little.
-I feel that now is the time for to that step towards my dream.
-With that being said, I am excited to announced that I will be declaring for the 2021 NDA draft.
+I feel that now is the time for me to take that step towards my dream.
+With that being said, I am excited to announced that I will be declaring for the 2021 NBA Draft.
 I will be signing with an NCAA certified agent to keep the option of returning to the University of Alabama men’s basketball team next season.”

 Chris Duarte – Oregon Ducks